P-p-H-d/mlib/README.md

 Outputs the input string with quote around, replacing any \" by \\\" within the string into the output string.

+##### bool string\_parse\_str(string\_t v, const char str[], const char **endp)

+Parse the string 'str' that is assumed to be a string representation of a string and set 'v' to this representation.
+This method is only defined if the type of the element defines a PARSE\_STR method itself.
+It returns true if success, false otherwise.
+If endp is not NULL, it sets '*endp' to the pointer of the first character not decoded by the function.

 ##### void string\_out\_str(FILE *f, const string\_t v)